JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/nid.md

 A numerical irreducible decomposition of a system of polynomial equations $F(x)$ is the decomposition of the zero set of $F$ into [irreducible components](https://en.wikipedia.org/wiki/Irreducible_component).

-**Careful:** The implementation is not yet final and should be considered experimental.

 For example, the following code decomposes the zero set of a system that consists of a hypersurface of degree 2, two curves of degree 4 and eight points.